Kyo Kusanagi: Designs

 Kyo undergoes redesigns in the NESTS saga (left) and Ash saga (right) with KOF XIII using both to represent different fighting styles the characters use.

+When designing Kyo, developers wanted a new, "snazzy" hero who would fight against characters from other SNK series, Fatal Fury, Psycho Soldier, Ikari Warriors and Art of Fighting, eventually outshining them.
+Artist Shinichi Morioka designed Kyo, citing Akira Fudo from Go Nagai's Devilman manga and, and Shotaro Kaneda from Akira as major influences.
 Kyo's pixel art was created by Hiraki, who, despite leaving SNK to work on another project a few years later, was asked by Capcom's Kaname Fujioka to once again work on Kyo's design for the crossover game Capcom vs. SNK: Millennium Fight 2000.
 Several of the series' designers said Kyo is one of the most difficult characters to illustrate because of his popularity.
 As the "face" of The King of Fighters, Kyo's sprites were made by Toyohisa Tanabe, who aimed to be careful in designing him.
-In contrast to the other fighting game characters featured in The King of Fighters, Kyo was given a more realistic and stylish look, as Tanabe found the others too cartoony.
-In his first appearances, Kyo wears a modified version of his school uniform with a sun mark that represents his heritage.
+In contrast to the other popular fighting game characters like Liu Kang from Mortal Kombat or Sagat from Street Fighter, Kyo was given a more realistic and stylish look, as Tanabe found other icons cartoony.
+In his first appearances, Kyo wears a modified version of his school uniform with a sun mark that represents his heritage as knitted by Yuki.

-For the NESTS story arc starting in KOF '99, Kyo wears a new outfit said to be made by the character himself in an attempt to be more casual.
-This design was made by Toshiyuki Kotani, also known as "styleos".
-The staff claimed fans enjoyed the design for how fashionable it was and how distinctive Kyo was still without his school uniform.
-In contrast to the fashionable designs, in Shinsetsu Samurai Spirits Bushidō Retsuden, Kyo wears his father's green-themed traditional martial artist outfit with prayer beads around his neck while keeping his original bandana with the Kusanagi crest.
-Falcoon redesigned Kyo's clothes for the spin-off game KOF: Maximum Impact 2; his jacket was redesigned while keeping the appeal of the original costume.
+For the NESTS story arc starting in KOF '99, Kyo has been wearing a casual outfit designed by Toshiyuki Kotani, also known as "styleos".
+In Shinsetsu Samurai Spirits Bushidō Retsuden Kyo wears his father's green-themed traditional martial artist outfit with prayer beads around his neck while keeping his original bandana with the Kusanagi crest.
+Falcoon redesigned Kyo's jacket for the spin-off game KOF: Maximum Impact 2 while keeping the appeal of the original costume.
 The King of Fighters 2003 sees Kyo sporting a new outfit with a focus on belts and classical gloves by Reiko Masuyama.
-The Kusanagi Sun sign still remains in Kyo's leather jacket.
+The Kusanagi Sun sign remained on Kyo's leather jacket.
 In The King of Fighters XII and The King of Fighters XIII, Iori and Kyo were meant to wear new outfits that emphasized their sex appeal, but due to time constraints, they were removed.
 As a result, they sport similar outfits to the ones seen in the Ash ars.
 While Kyo often wears different outfits for each game's story mode, he was given a more masculine appearance for The King of Fighters XIII while staying true to his 2003 outfit.
-Artist Eisuke Ogura expressed pressure when designing this incarnation of the character, saying it had to live up to an enduring reputation.
+Artist Eisuke Ogura expressed pressure when designing this incarnation of the character, saying it had to live up to an enduring reputation created by Shinkiro.